scs-phd-deans-committee/scs-phd-deans-committee.github.io/working-groups.md

 **Mandatory Anti-Bias Course Working Group**

-Goal: To develop curriculum for a mandatory course for first-year PhD students on privilege, bias, anti-racism, and allyship.
+*Goal*: To develop curriculum for a mandatory course for first-year PhD students on privilege, bias, anti-racism, and allyship.
 A course overview can be found [here](https://docs.google.com/document/d/1nZTFJlK87vyeONS-FRPizQekQ5MCoyF2XAHu0Zn22mw/edit?usp=sharing).

 For more details on the working group, see [this document](https://docs.google.com/document/d/1ZZsbbQat4bA_CatkxiE7eqr_jTaT1XMDECiDe2v2Qm4/edit?usp=sharing).

 Meeting time: TBD